22 Dutch Foods You Must Try In The Netherlands

 Stroopwafels don’t need too much of an introduction.
 First made in Gouda in the 18th century, stroopwafels came into existence when bakers added sweet caramel syrup to leftover cookies to reuse them.

-These waffles became popular, and the procedure to make them soon involved pressing the batter in hot iron, then removing the edges so that it could separate into two discs, which are then filled with a cinnamon caramel syrup or ‘stroop’.
+These waffles became popular, and the procedure to make them soon involved pressing the batter in hot iron, then removing the edges so that it could separate into two discs, that are then filled with a cinnamon caramel syrup or ‘stroop’.

 These stroopwafels became popular all over the world thanks to Dutchies.
 You can eat them warm to feel the melting caramel or put them on top of your coffee or tea so it slowly melts.
-You can by stroopwafels in almost every market, but the best ones are made fresh at the street stalls in Holland, and should be enjoyed right there warm!
+You can buy stroopwafels in almost every market, but the best ones are made fresh at the street stalls in Holland, and should be enjoyed right there warm!

 2. Drops (Licorice)